urre/acf-fold-flexible/readme.md

 1. Deactivate plugin

 ## Changelog
++ 1.4.1: Minor.
-+ 1.4.0: Added support for the latest version of ACF PRO
++ 1.4.0: Added support for the latest versions of ACF PRO.
 + 1.3.1: Added support and match markup changes for the latest ACF PRO.
 + 1.3.0: Icons now line up in the same order that the is placed in the Flexible Field group.
 + 1.2.0: Added support for the native toggle icons to show layout open/close state released in ACF PRO 5.3.1.